alfredpyk/Project-GeBIZ/index.md

 <img align="left" src="Prototype.jpg">

-# 2. Articulation of Challenge Statement: As-Is
+# 2. Challenge Statement: As-Is
 Given above context,
 “Manager A, managing a busy and dynamic business, needs to monitor and keep track of opportunities (both open and closed) on “gebiz.gov.sg” because he wants to stay on-top of:
 1. Available opportunities/ projects and